 Job uses this question to emphasize that when a person dies, he is not present.
 Alternate translation: "no one knows where he is." or "he is gone."
-(See: Rhetorical Question) ULT 10 But man dies; he becomes weak; indeed, man stops breathing, and then where is he?
+(See: Rhetorical Question (p.1216)) (See: Rhetorical Question (p.1216))

 Connecting Statement:

+Connecting Statement:

 Job begins to use word pictures to describe how it is that "man dies; he becomes weak" (verse 10).

-ULT 11 As water disappears from a lake, and as a river loses water and dries up, As water disappears from a lake ... dries up Water that has dried up from a lake or a river cannot return, and once a person dies or grows old, he cannot become young again.
-(See: Simile) Connecting Statement:
+As water disappears from a lake & dries up

+Water that has dried up from a lake or a river cannot return, and once a person dies or grows old, he cannot become young again.
+(See: Simile (p.1220)) (See: Simile (p.1220))

-Job finishes comparing growing old and dying with water drying up (verse 11). so people lie down Lying down represents dying.
-Alternate translation: "so people die" (See: Metaphor) do not rise again Rising again represents living again.
-Alternate translation: "do not live again" (See: Metaphor) ULT 12 so people lie down and do not rise again.
-Until the heavens are no more, they will not awake nor be roused out of their sleep.
-General Information:
+Connecting Statement:

+Connecting Statement:

+Job finishes comparing growing old and dying with water drying up (verse 11).

+so people lie down

+Lying down represents dying.
+Alternate translation: "so people die" (See: Metaphor (p.1186)) (See: Metaphor (p.1186))

+do not rise again

+Rising again represents living again.
+Alternate translation: "do not live again" (See: Metaphor (p.1186)) (See: Metaphor (p.1186))

 Oh, that you would hide me

 This is an exclamation showing what Job wants very much but does not really expect to happen.
-Alternate translation: "I wish that you would hide me" (See: Exclamations)
+Alternate translation: "I wish that you would hide me" (See: Exclamations (p.1150)) (See: Exclamations (p.1150))

 keep me in private

-"keep me locked up" or "keep me hidden"
+Alternate translation: "keep me locked up" or "keep me hidden"

 call me to mind

 Call someone to mind is an idiom meaning to think about him.
-Alternate translation: "think about me" or "remember me" (See: Idiom)
+Alternate translation: "think about me" or "remember me" (See: Idiom (p.1174)) (See: Idiom (p.1174))

-ULT

-13 Oh, that you would hide me away in Sheol away from troubles, and that you would keep me in private until your wrath is over, that you would set me a fixed time to stay there and then call me to mind!

 If a man dies, will he live again?